Updated 15 May 2026

 Escalate when airtime keeps disappearing after you have checked bundle expiry, app usage, and recurring subscription risk.
 Ask support for a usage or billing breakdown and help with out-of-bundle controls if available on your line.

-If the issue seems broader than airtime alone, pair this page with the data-drain guide and the data balance guide.
+If the issue seems broader than airtime alone, pair this page with the data-drain guide, the data balance guide, and the subscription cancellation guide.

 Independent analysis: this page is designed to help users diagnose common airtime-loss patterns using public operator workflows and practical troubleshooting steps.